quat1024/garden/garden/lean_functions.md

 ## Shorthand: Pattern matching definitions

 *Instead of* writing `:=`, you may continue with the body of a `match` expression.
-The match expression scrutinizes all arguments to the function.
+The match expression will scrutinize all arguments to the function.
 This is called a [pattern matching definition](https://lean-lang.org/functional_programming_in_lean/getting-to-know/conveniences.html#pattern-matching-definitions).

 ```lean
 def add : Nat → Nat → Nat
 | a, b => a + b
 ```

-This desugars to a real `match` expression, so you can include as many arms as you want, and you must cover all cases.
+This desugars to a real `match` expression.
+You can include as many arms as you want and you must cover all cases.

 ```lean
 def add : Nat → Nat → Nat